luungoc2005/luungoc2005-github-io-old/_posts/2016-12-15-using-the-html5-audio-tag-with-jquery.markdown

 });
 {% endhighlight %}

+Remember that this script has to be placed under the reference to jQuery, otherwise you will just receive a null reference exception.

 Here we are getting the list item's attribute `data-src`, but jQuery's `data()` method provides a more abstract and standards-compliant alternative to `attr("data-src")`.
 The `load()` method call is optional, it only pre-loads the audio fully, but calling `play()` directly is also fine - the audio file will buffer as it plays in this case.

 *Coming soon*